LUMC/dgeAnalysis/README.md

 # DGE Analysis

-This R package contains the R-Shiny application developed to perform differential gene expression analysis.\
+This R package contains the R-Shiny application developed to perform differential gene expression analysis.
-Note: This application is still under development.
-An extensive readme is coming.

 ## Installing
 1. Install the "devtools" package (if not already installed):